chingu-x/titan/readme.md

 * `npm install` to install the dependencies
 * You also need to set your bot token in a `.env` file, and pass it in through the `token` variable

+* When commands are updated or new commands are added, run `node deploy-commands.js`.
+This will update the server with the new changes.
+Only needed regarding commands.

 #### Dependencies
 * discord.js version 14.14.1
 * dotenv